 WHO WE ARE

 Piraeus Bank was founded in 1916.
-Since then, it has rapidly grown in size and activities, representing today the leading Bank in Greece with 30% market share in terms of loans and 29% in terms of deposits.
+Today it represents the leading Bank in Greece with 30% market share in terms of customer loans and 29% in terms of customer deposits.

 WHAT WE DO

-Piraeus Bank aims to differentiate itself with the provision of superior standards of customer service, adopting modern technological solutions.
-In this context, an electronic branch, known as "e-branch", was set up and operates since 2016.
+Piraeus Bank strives to differentiate itself with the provision of superior standards of customer service by adopting the most modern international innovations and technological solutions.
+In this context, an automated electronic branch, known as "e-branch", was set up and has been operating since 2016.
 This is a completely new concept for the Greek market.
-Piraeus Bank currently has 4 e-branches in which transactions are carried out with speed, convenience and security.
+Piraeus Bank currently operates 10 e-branches in which transactions are carried out with speed, convenience and security.

 WHAT WE STAND FOR